zama-ai/concrete/docs/dev/docker.md

 ## Building

-You can use the dedicated target in the Makefile to build the docker image:
+You can use the dedicated target in the makefile to build the docker image:

 ```shell
 make docker_build